 Tax implications for the sender in the US

-Every US citizen can gift up to $11.18 million in their lifetime without paying any gift tax.
+Every US citizen can gift up to $13.61 million in their lifetime without paying any gift tax, and married couples can gift up to $27.22 million.
 So, when you’re filing your return, you can choose between paying tax on the gift, or using up some of your lifetime exemption limit.
-Crucially, you can gift an unlimited amount of money to your spouse tax-free if your spouse is a US citizen.
+Crucially, you can gift an unlimited amount of money to your spouse tax-free if your spouse is a US citizen (according to the IRS).

-However, before sending any money internationally, it’s important that you consult with a professional accountant and/or the IRS to ensure that you’re acting in full compliance with regulations.
+Before sending any money internationally, it’s important that you consult with a professional accountant and/or the IRS to ensure that you’re acting in full compliance with tax regulations.
+While we can’t legally offer tax advice that will always remain current, here is a rough guide to keep in mind.

 Tax implications for the recipient in the UK